 - The Benefits of IT Investments: How CEOs should allocate their Discretionary Spending.
 MIT Sloan Management Review, Spring 2012, Vol. 53, No. 3.

 - The Impact of IT-enabled Manufacturing Capabilities on Plant Profitability: New mechanisms and evidence.
-Revise and resubmit at MIS Quarterly.
+Under 3rd round review at MIS Quarterly.

 - Project Performance and the Enabling Role of Information Technology: An Exploratory Study on the Role of Alignment.
 INFORMS Manufacturing & Service Operations Management, Fall 2007, Vol. 9, No. 4, pp. 579-595.